EyeSeeTea/d2-tools/README.md

 shell:~$ yarn start indicators get-de-values-report \
 --url='http://USER:PASSWORD@HOST:PORT' \
 --indicators=vYRMQ43Zl3Y,vYRMQ43Zl3Y \
---path=./indicatorsRefIDs.csv
+--ds-filter=vYRMQ43Zl3Y,vYRMQ43Zl3Y \
+--file=./indicatorsRefIDs.csv
 ```
 Working items types: dataElements, programDataElements, programIndicator.

+The ds-filter option allows to filter which dataSets are used.

-Path can be a file or directory path, if its a directory path the file will be named `indicatorsRefIDs.csv`
+File option can be a file or directory path, if its a directory path the file will be named `indicatorsRefIDs.csv`

 CSV headers: